-While in the classroom, the student can earn 2 APPLE points each day in each course for meeting all classroom requirements.
+While in the classroom, the student can earn APPLE points each day in each course for meeting all classroom requirements.
 Students must:

-A: Appearance: Follow the dress code policy.

-- P: Presence: Be present and be on time for class.
+- A: Appearance: Follow the dress code policy. - P: Presence: Be present and be on time for class.
+Return from break on time.
 Remain seated.
-Students are not to leave the classroom until they break or lunchtimes other than emergencies.
+Students are not to leave the classroom until break or lunchtime other than emergencies.
 Leaving the classroom at other times is considered disruptive behavior. - P: Positive: Be respectful and corporative with a positive attitude.
-Contribute to the environment that is conducive to learning.
+Contribute to an environment that is conducive to learning.
 Give the faculty your attention and refrain from side conversations.
 Show appropriate verbal and nonverbal communication skills. - L: Learning: Stay awake and alert.
 No sleeping in class. - E: Environment: Refrain from participating in distractive behavior.
 Cell phones and other personal electronic devices are to be put away.
+Bring your charged Chromebook.
 Abide by all CASPN policies.

-If a student violates one of the requirements, the student will not earn the 2 APPLE points for the day in that course.
+If a student violates one of the requirements, the student will not earn the APPLE points for the day in that course.
 No audiotaping is permitted.

 The use of cell phones, tablets, and other electronic devices will be at the discretion of the instructor.
+Cell phones are to be put away in a bag.
+Speak with faculty prior to class if unusual circumstances.